 Myth: Credit unions always have better rates.

-Fact: Community banks compete directly – often matching or beating rates – and offer broader lending programs like SBA loans, jumbo mortgages, and business lines of credit.
+Fact: While credit unions can sometimes advertise lower rates due to their tax‑exempt status, community banks regularly compete – often matching or beating rates – and offer broader lending programs like SBA loans, jumbo mortgages, and business lines of credit.

-Myth: Community banks are too small to offer modern tools.
+Myth: Community banks are too small to offer modern tools like regional banks or credit unions.

 Fact: Community banks provide the same digital conveniences – mobile banking, online bill pay, remote deposits – while still giving you real people to talk to when you need it.